 A durable power of attorney is a legal document that grants someone the authority to make financial and legal decisions on your behalf, even if you become incapacitated.
 Here are the steps to create a durable power of attorney:

-3. Draft the durable power of attorney document, specifying the powers you want to grant.
+- Draft the durable power of attorney document, specifying the powers you want to grant.
+The document can grant financial powers to your agent, such as managing bank accounts, handling investments, or transferring property.

 With a springing power of attorney, you’ll have someone to handle your affairs only if you cannot—it’s like having a trusty backup quarterback on your team.